-1. Proposed placement of the northern ventilation stack in Wahroonga is inappropriate for a number of reasons a) Wahroonga is one of the densest residential and school districts in Australia
+1. Proposed placement of the northern ventilation stack in Wahroonga is inappropriate

+• Wahroonga is one of the densest residential and school districts in Australia

-The proposed location of the northern ventilation stack at 19 Woonona Avenue, Wahroonga, is a densely residential area and is less than 50m from homes.
+The proposed location of the northern ventilation stack at Wahroonga is a densely residential area and is less than 50m from homes.
 There is no other tunnel ventilation stack in Sydney that is so close to houses.
 If you assess tunnel designs from other first world countries, you will also find that tunnel ventilation stacks are normally not located so close to residential areas.

 I refer to Transurban's very own independent air quality expert, Dr Gerda Kuschel, who spoke at the NorthConnex Air Quality Forum at Hornsby RSL.
-In her previous research and in an email I received from Dr Kuschel on 11 August 2014 on this subject, she advised that with regard to ventilation stacks, "ideally they should be located away from residential areas".